ProgrammerInc/programmer-news-api/src/prisma/migrations/20200918101252-initial/README.md

 "description" text   NOT NULL ,
 "body" text   NOT NULL ,
 "url" text   NOT NULL ,
-"isActive" boolean   NOT NULL ,
+"published" boolean   NOT NULL ,
 PRIMARY KEY ("id")
 )